flurium/agency/src/content/articles/seo-and-admin-panel-for-erp-company.md

 ### Overview

-[Acupower company](https://acupower.co.uk/) provides All-In-One Cloud ERP Solution to manage your business more efficiently.
+<a href="https://acupower.co.uk/" target="_blank">Acupower company</a> provides All-In-One Cloud ERP Solution to manage your business more efficiently.

 While their main development team is focused on improving the ERP system, Me and 2 of my devs took the landing/marketing website for development.